Wholehearted Retreats, France

 Retreats run between May and October to make the most of the best weather.
 Expect cool mornings and long warm evenings.
 June, July and August can sometimes be very hot in the middle of the day, but this is the period for downtime.
 The occasional summer shower is a welcome cooler.

 Meals are usually eaten al fresco around a large, canopied dining table, and you can expect locally sourced, seasonal cuisine, a lot of it sourced from the organic vegetable garden, and freshly cooked, with love, by Lucy.

 Breakfast includes fresh fruits and homemade granola accompanied by spicy chai and freshly ground coffee.
 Lunches and suppers might be Sweet potato and goats cheese tartlets, a Yotam Ottolenghi Iranian style legume noodle soup dish, enormous salads with lots of nutty sprinkles, and on the odd occasion, a peach compote with coconut yoghurt or a freshly baked dairy-free cake.
 Inspiration comes from all over the world, with some unmistakably Indian accents.
 It’s entirely vegetarian, with plenty of vegan options too.

 Delicious freshly ground coffee is served each morning – but there are also caffeine free teas available.
 There are vats of homemade elderflower (in season).
 No alcohol is served.

-This is an almost no plastic household, and Ollie and Ellie are fastidious about recycling and composting all of their waste.
+This is an almost no plastic household, and Ollie and Lucy are fastidious about recycling and composting all of their waste.
 They use only eco-friendly cleaning products, organic gardening principles, and water sourced from a nearby spring.
 Rest assured, they’re doing their bit.

 La Tomasserie, Le Puech, Banhars 12140 France